Music

 MUSL111

-MUSL111 is private applied instruction on the student's principle instrument.
+Students receive private applied instruction on the student's principal instrument.
 Students develop technical competency, learn representative musical repertoire, and advance performance skills in their chosen area of emphasis.

 1 credits